FRC-1721/1721-DeepSpace/README.md

 Software Goals

-Week One: Have test bot vision capable of maintaining a constant distance from a target
+Week One: Have test bot vision capable of maintaining a constant distance from a target - done, easy

-Week Two: Have drive train moving if it's complete, work on any subsystems, create base for PID for lift
+Week Two: Have drive train moving if it's complete, work on any subsystems, create base for PID for lift - done

-Week Three: Continue working on subsystems, begin rough vision base, motion profiling
+Week Three: Continue working on subsystems, begin rough vision base, motion profiling - done

-Week Four: Continue working on subsystems as they finish, continue vision/profiling/lift tuning
+Week Four: Continue working on subsystems as they finish, continue vision/profiling/lift tuning - done, sure wish I had some subsystems

 Week Five: Finalize all vision and PID functionality